AD Divisional News

 Division AD utilizes the Court's Online Scheduling System for all hearings (including Uniform Motion Calendar); with exception to hearings requiring 30 minutes or more.
 See Division Instructions.

 The Court's online system requires a user ID/password.
-Please find the link to the instructions on the Online Services page at www.15thcircuit.com for more information and/or registration.
-See also https://www.15thcircuit.com/services/court-technology
+Please find more information and/or registration on the Online Services page.

 Due to limited availability of hearing time for special set hearings, each case may take only one time slot per day.
 If more than one party attempts to schedule a hearing on the same case online and/or if there is already a hearing set on that case on that day, the second hearing may be cancelled by the Court.